tomm/fab-agon-emulator/README.md

 home directory will be used if present, and if not then `sdcard/` in the current directory is used.

-Alternatively you can use raw SDCard images, with the --sdcard-img option.
+Alternatively you can use SDCard images (full MBR partitioned images, or raw FAT32 images), with the --sdcard-img option.

 ## Changing VDP version